Feven-Zeray/requirement-analysis/README.md

 Requirement Validation:
 Reviewing requirements with stakeholders to ensure accuracy, completeness, and alignment with business objectives before moving to design and development.
+#Types of Requirements
+Functional Requirements

+Functional requirements define what the system should do — the features and functions it must provide.
+Examples for a booking management system include:

+Users can search for available properties.

+Users can register and log in to the system.

+Users can book a property and receive confirmation.

+Admins can add, update, or remove property listings.

+Non-functional Requirements

+Non-functional requirements describe how the system should perform and define qualities such as usability, reliability, and performance.
+Examples include:

+The system should load pages within 2 seconds.

+The system must be secure, protecting user data.

+The system should handle up to 1,000 concurrent users.

+The interface should be user-friendly and responsive on mobile and desktop.